benhenshaw/benhenshaw.github.io/src/ma_journal.md

 #### This Week's Thoughts
 + I have enjoyed teaching programming for the last few years, but I have noticed that I remember less and less what it is like to learn for the first time -- In some ways I think this will make me a less effective introductory teacher.
 I hope I can make up for this by planning my lessons more carefully, and taking in feedback.
 + I can't wait for Katamari Damacy to come out on Nintendo Switch and PC later this year -- it's my favourite game of all time, but I've only played it emulated.

+---

+# Week 04 -- Magic Circle
+I have been thinking a lot about the magic circle as it applies to many situations in life.
+One such application struck me as worth investigating -- "Magic".
+A magician uses the magic circle to their benefit in several ways.

+Firstly, they form a strong circle with the viewers by carefully giving them pieces of information ("This is a full deck of cards, take a look!") and on-boarding them so that each viewer is sure of their understanding of the situation, and places some trust in that understanding.
+This is something that video games also do when a player first starts playing -- giving the player cues to reinforce their understanding of the situation (can't walk through walls, other characters look at you as you walk passed confirming your existence to them, etc.).

+Once this initial bond is formed, and the viewers are inside the circle, the magician will begin to perform an act.
+Given the set-up, viewers will have an expectation of the outcome.
+Their mental model of the situation will form its own prediction.

+This is where the magician does their 'magic'.
+A magician does not need to perform something truly impossible, only something that reaches outside the viewer's mental model of the situation.
+In games, this could be compared to someone cheating at Monopoly by stealing extra money -- but not getting caught.
+One player has stepped outside the magic circle, but the other players are unaware.
+Some video games do this with NPCs, giving them extra resources behind the scenes (such as more units in an RTS) to make them more difficult to compete against.
+If the other players are made aware then the circle is broken, as players will need to resolve a problem that exists outside the game rules.

+I think there are some interesting takeaways from this for games.
+The way in which a magician explicitly designs the steps that they will take to form the magic circle is something games can also do to improve the experience of a player who has just started playing.